 By taking that first step, I managed to create a life jammed packed with adventures and new experiences.

 I don’t regret going to Edinburgh at all.
-In fact, the city holds a very dear place in my heart.
+In fact, the city holds a very dear place in my heart as the first place I’ve ever traveled alone.

 As for for those of you wanting to go to Edinburgh alone, stick around and read this guide, especially if you’re in the process of building the confidence to go on your trip!